The Love for Three Oranges: Performance

 L'amour des trois oranges was not performed again in the United States until 1949 when the New York City Opera resurrected it.
 As staged by Vladimir Rosing and conducted by Laszlo Halasz, the production was successful.
-Life magazine featured it in a color photo spread.
-The New York City Opera mounted a touring company of the production, and the opera was again staged in New York for three successive seasons.
+Life magazine featured it in a colour photo spread.
+The New York City Opera mounted a touring company of the production, and the production was brought back in New York for five additional seasons (1949-51, 1954-55, 1963).

 Memorably a 1988 production by Richard Jones for Opera North, later seen at English National Opera, New York City Opera and elsewhere, used "scratch'n'sniff" cards handed out to the audience, suggesting various scents matching events in the staging (gunshots, Truffaldino's "wind", the aroma of oranges).